sahilkamalny/kairo/README.md

 ## Overview

 KAIRO is a cross-platform terminal application written in Python that emulates an interactive OS shell with a retro-futuristic aesthetic.
-It provides 40+ commands spanning file navigation, text editing, expression evaluation, persistent variables, and terminal web browsing — all rendered through a curses-based TUI with animated splash screens, a real-time status bar, and color-coded output.
+It provides over 40 commands spanning file navigation, text editing, expression evaluation, persistent variables, and terminal web browsing — all rendered through a curses-based TUI with animated splash screens, a real-time status bar, and color-coded output.
 Multi-user authentication with per-user file directories is included out of the box.
 Portable Windows executables can be produced via PyInstaller.

 ---